 Some are somewhere between the various categories: they sleep on a sofa one night, then on the street, then back on another sofa.
 It’s often a fluid lifestyle.
 For some desperate women, and a few men, that temporary night inside might be conditional on sexual favours expected by their host, which sometimes, out of desperation, to avoid bitter cold, other exploitation or violence outside, they accept.
 Yet we make a distinction when we give numbers.
 We do not count sofa surfers amongst rough sleepers, unless they have been sleeping on the street on a regular, recent basis.

-We do not know precisely where rough sleepers are sleeping, such as under which bush or which bridge or which tree – people are cagey and fear being arrested, deported, harassed or having their tents destroyed.
+We often do not know precisely where rough sleepers are sleeping, such as under which bush or which bridge or which tree – people are cagey and fear being arrested, deported, harassed or having their tents destroyed.
 If we did know where they slept on a specific day, they may have moved the next.
 It’s none of our business to know exactly where they sleep, other than to advise them in general terms, how to stay safe and which type of place is safer.

 If someone rings in and says there is a person sleeping at place X, we ALWAYS advise them to contact the council to report this.